Home | resource library | Family Voices Resources | Fact Sheets | Transition – Health Coverage Options for Young Adults

 Print

-Families who have a child or teen with special needs know how important good health insurance is for their family.
-When a child becomes an adult (at age 18) his/her health coverage may change and eligibility for certain programs might end.
+Families who have children or young adults with disabilities or special health care needs know the importance of good health insurance.
+When a child becomes an adult at age 18, their health insurance coverage may change and eligibility for some programs may end.
+Start learning about your child’s options early so needed medical care and prescriptions are covered when these changes happen.

-For example, children with disabilities who qualify for Wisconsin Medicaid through the Katie Beckett Program will lose this coverage at age 19, and those who have Medicaid through SSI will have to re-apply at age 18 to see if they are eligible as an adult.
+For example, if a child with disabilities qualified for Wisconsin Medicaid through the Katie Beckett Program, they will lose this coverage at age 19.
+Or, a child who has Medicaid through SSI, will need to re-apply at age 18 to see if they are eligible as an adult.

-• If parents have private insurance, they can keep their child on their health plan until their child is 26 years old.
-The Affordable Care Act (ACA) requires that health plans allow parents to add or keep a child on their Adult children can stay on even if they are married, not living at home, enrolled in college or not financially dependent on their parents.
+• Staying on a Parent’s Plan: If parents have private insurance, they can keep their child on their health plan until they are 26 years old.
+The Affordable Care Act (ACA) requires that health plans allow parents to add or keep a child on their private health plan even if they are married, not living at home, enrolled in college or not financially dependent on their parents.

-• College or technical school students may qualify for a student health
+• College/University Health Plans: College or technical school students may qualify for a student health plan.

-• If a young adult has a job, he/she may be eligible for coverage through their employer.
+• Employer-Sponsored Plans: If a young adult has a job, they may be eligible for employer sponsored health coverage.

-• A young adult can purchase private insurance through the Marketplace.
-As an adult (age 18 and older) a young person with income below 400% FPL (federal poverty level) may be eligible for help to reduce their out of pocket costs.
-Those under age 30 can enroll in a “catastrophic” health plan which is a lower cost policy that protects you from very high medical bills.
+• HealthCare.gov: A young adult can purchase private insurance through the federal Health Insurance Marketplace, healthcare.gov.
+As an adult, a young person may be eligible for help to reduce their out-of-pocket costs.
+Those under age 30 can enroll in a “catastrophic” health plan which is a lower cost policy with limited coverage.

-• A young adult with a disability may qualify for Supplemental Security Income (SSI) and will automatically be eligible for Wisconsin Medicaid.
+• SSI: A young adult with a disability may qualify for Supplemental Security Income (SSI), which automatically makes them eligible for Wisconsin Medicaid.
 For more information on SSI go to socialsecurity.gov or call 1-800-772-1213.

-• Adults with disabilities who work (or want to get a job) may be able to purchase coverage through Wisconsin Medicaid, called the Medicaid Purchase Plan or MAPP.
-To learn more, go to wisconsin.gov/medicaid/medicaid-purchase-plan.htm
+• MAPP: Adults with disabilities who work, or want to work, may be able to purchase coverage through Wisconsin Medicaid, called the Medicaid Purchase Plan or MAPP.
+To learn more, see MAPP Fact Sheet.

 Health Insurance Dates to Remember

-November 1 – December 15 of each year: Marketplace Open Enrollment – sign up for the first time or change plans.
+Typically, open enrollment is from November 1 to January 1 to sign up for the first time or change your plan.
 Go to healthcare.gov for details.

-Any Time!
-Enroll in Wisconsin Medicaid, BadgerCare or apply for Supplemental Security Income (SSI) – there is no specific open enrollment
+You can enroll in Wisconsin Medicaid, MAPP, BadgerCare or apply for Supplemental Security Income (SSI) at any time.
+There are no specific open enrollment dates for these programs.

 Resources to Learn More